mkner/basic-pid/docs/examples.rst

 motor.
 It has a functional interface to send signals to a microcontroller board object that handles digital PWM via an interface and connection to the actual microcontroller hardware that controls the analog electrical connections to drive a physical motor.
-This code focuses on the velocity handler only!
+This code example focuses on the velocity handler only!

 The handler function is where the PID controller is used.
 The PID is running in **Iterate Mode** so the timestep integrations